danjrichards/cc-heartbeat/README.md

 In CC the replication factor is always 3 and can't be changed, so we can't ensure a topic has a partition on every broker in a cluster.
 Instead, we can do a network connectivity check to each broker, and have a heartbeat of topic produce/consume to verify end-to-end functioning of the cluster and networks between client and brokers.

+The high-level specification for this app is written up in the PDF included in this repo.

 ## Setup
 Copy `example_config.ini` to `config.ini` and enter the cluster bootstrap URL and authentication details